bradcar/macos_wifi_rssi_noise_snr_finder/README.md

 # MacOS Wifi - RSSI, Noise, SNR
 ## Accesses MacOS Wifi Paramters

-MacOS only Wifi Mointoring of RSSI, Noise, and SNR on en0.
+MacOS-only Wifi Mointoring of RSSI, Noise, and SNR on en0.
 Currently it just loops to shows ouput values.

 TODO: Create Wifi locator using Yagi-Udo Antenna using RSSI, Noise, and SNR
 1) Hook Yagi-Udo to Alfa external antenna
 2) Use this to locate a Raspberry Pi Pico 2 W that has a 2.4GHz Wifi.
 3) Output RSSI, Noise, and SNR (RSSI - Noise), to find Pico 2 W

 ### usage:
     python3 wifi_snr_rssi_noise.py